C U Soon: Plot

-Things get complicated when Anu calls Jimmy one day to inform him that she was hurt as her father Joseph beat her leading to a few injuries.
-Jimmy who loves Anu brings her to his own home and provides her with medicine prescribed by his friend Dr. Prashanth who advises Jimmy to report the incident to police and also tells him that live in relationships are illegal in UAE.
-Later, Jimmy confronts Anu's father for his behavior who apologises to him and asks for Anu's phone number.
+Things get complicated when Anu calls Jimmy one day to inform him that she was hurt as her father, Joseph, beat her leading to a few injuries.
+Jimmy who loves Anu brings her to his own home and provides her with medicine prescribed by his friend, Dr. Prashanth, who advises him to report the incident to the police and also that living in relationships is illegal in the UAE.
+Later, Jimmy confronts Anu's father for his behavior who apologizes to him and asks for Anu's phone number.
 Jimmy shares it with him and updates Anu about the confrontation.
-Anu leaves a suicide note-video to Jimmy and goes missing.
-Then the Police gets involved and takes Jimmy into custody.
+Anu leaves a suicide note video to Jimmy and goes missing.
+The police get involved and take Jimmy into custody.

 To prove Jimmy's innocence and solve the mystery, Jimmy's family seeks the help of Kevin.
-Kevin hacks Anu's Facebook account and finds that she came to UAE via an agency as a housemaid.
+Kevin hacks Anu's Facebook account and finds out that she came to the UAE via an agency as a housemaid.
 She is then sold as a prostitute and when she doesn't cooperate, gets beaten up.
-Joseph Tharakan, whom Anu calls father was not her father but a family man in Kerala and a pimp in Dubai, who hires girls from India for jobs as maids and when they come to Dubai, forces them into prostitution.
+Joseph Tharakan, whom Anu calls father is not her father but a family man in Kerala and a pimp in Dubai, who hires girls from India for jobs as maids and when they come to Dubai, forces them into prostitution.
 Kevin informs Jimmy's mother about Anu's situation.
-Jimmy gets to know the truth about Anu and is angry with Kevin because he didn't tell him about this, especially since Jimmy thought Anu had cheated him.
+Jimmy gets to know the truth about Anu and is angry with Kevin because he didn't tell him about this, especially since Jimmy thought Anu had cheated on him.

 Kevin finds out that Anu's last known location was the Indian Consulate General in Dubai.
-Further checking reveals that Anu reported the prostitution racket to the officials and all those involved were caught.
+Further checking reveals that she reported the prostitution racket to the officials and all those involved were caught.
 Anu was sent back to India.
-Jimmy goes to U.S to be with his mother.
+Jimmy goes to the U.S. to be with his mother.
 Kevin asks Jimmy if he still loves Anu.
-Kevin also speaks to Anu and he understands both still love each other.
+Kevin also speaks to Anu and he understands that both still love each other.
 The movie ends when Kevin shares Anu's phone number with Jimmy and asks him to call her.